 How do I start the process?

 Call Wellspring for a free 15-minute phone consultation conducted by one of our skilled Intake Coordinators.
-We will gather some basic information about you or your child and gain an understanding of your reason for seeking therapy.
+We will gather some basic information about you or your child.
+That way, we gain an understanding of your reason for seeking therapy.
 Based on the information provided, the Intake Coordinator will work with you to determine which therapist would be the right fit.
 With Wellspring’s therapists having diverse backgrounds and areas of expertise, we are able to find a match that will be the best fit for you, your child, or your family.
 The Intake Coordinator will set up your initial appointments with the appropriate therapist.

 You have many therapists in your practice, how do I know which one is best for my issues?

 All of our therapists have diverse backgrounds and areas of expertise.
 This allows us to match you with a skilled therapist who will truly understand your needs.
 Our Intake Coordinators will work with you to determine which therapist will be the right fit for you.

 We need help, but my child or teen does not want to come to therapy.
 What should I do?